REG-Linux/REG-Linux/board/amlogic/s922x/README.md

 `khadas-vim3/` | `meson-g12b-a311d-khadas-vim3.dtb` | U-Boot 2024.01 + LibreELEC FIP; standard extlinux boot, matching the VIM3 vendor layout.
 `odroid-n2/` | `meson-g12b-odroid-n2.dtb` | Builds the Odroid N2 defconfig, drops both `boot.ini` and extlinux entries so the user can choose either boot method.
 `odroid-n2plus/` | `meson-g12b-odroid-n2-plus.dtb` | Similar to the N2 build but stages the N2+ DTB and copies `boot.ini` into the VFAT partition.
-`odroid-n2l/` | `meson-g12b-odroid-n2l.dtb` | Uses a helper U-Boot build script that patches the defconfig to retry eMMC boot in a loop (helps with slow eMMC init).
-Wraps the kernel with `mkimage` and ships `boot.ini`, `config.ini`, and a gzipped splash.
+`odroid-n2l/` | `meson-g12b-odroid-n2l.dtb` | Builds U-Boot 2024.01 with the shared helper (plus `odroid-n2l/patches/uboot/0001-add-bootcommand.patch` so the defconfig retries distro boot) before wrapping the kernel with `mkimage` and shipping `boot.ini`, `config.ini`, and a gzipped splash.
 `odroid-go-ultra/` | `meson-g12b-odroid-go-ultra.dtb` | Special handheld target: copies `boot.ini`, uses the handheld-specific U-Boot patches in `patches/uboot-ogu`, stages `ODROIDBIOS.BIN` + the `res/` folder for the recovery UI, and keeps the initrd in `uInitrd` format.
 `radxa-zero2pro/` | `meson-g12b-radxa-zero2.dtb` | Builds U-Boot 2024.01 (`radxa-zero2_defconfig`) with the shared patches, then stages extlinux + DTB.